CouncilofLorien/counciloflorien.github.io/docs/rulesbook/rulesbook.md

 # RULESBOOK

 The _Council of Lórien Rulesbook_ is a compilation of rules for the _Middle-earth collectible card game_.
-It includes the rules including the rules from _The Wizards_, _The Wizards Unlimited_, _The Dragons_, _Dark Minions_, _The Lidless Eye_, _Against the Shadow_, _The White Hand_, _The Balrog_, the _Challenge Decks Rules Summary_, and version 15 of the _Collected Rulings File_.
+It includes the rules from _The Wizards Unlimited_, _The Dragons_, _Dark Minions_, _The Lidless Eye_, _Against the Shadow_, _The White Hand_, _The Balrog_, the _Challenge Decks Rules Summary_, and version 15 of the _Collected Rulings File_.
 It is a ***compilation*** with annotations[^counsel], not a rewrite.
 Yet, some additional structure and formatting was needed to arrange the pieces and certain rules have been superceded or changed.

 ### Typography